 Jesus went on with his disciples to the villages of Caesarea Philippi; and on the way he asked his disciples, "Who do people say that I am?"
 And they answered him, John the Baptist; and others, Elijah; and still others, one of the prophets."
 He asked them, "But who do you say that I am?"
 Peter answered him, "You are the Messiah."
 And he sternly ordered them not to tell anyone about him.

 Then he began to teach them that the Son of Man must undergo great suffering, and be rejected by the elders, the chief priests, and the scribes, and be killed, and after three days rise again.
 He said all this quite openly.
 And Peter took him aside and began to rebuke him.
 But turning and looking at his disciples, he rebuked Peter and said, "Get behind me, Satan!
 For you are setting your mind not on divine things but on human things."

-No one can look at a cross without remembering the sacrificial death of Jesus.
-Yet the cross is prominent in our churches and is worn as the sign of our victory over sin and despair, as the pledge of our future life with God.
+None of us can look at a cross without remembering the passion of Jesus, his sacrificial death for the salvation of people everywhere.
+His cross is prominent in our churches as the sign of victory over sin and despair, and the pledge of our future life as the family of God.

-James is against all servile deference and class distinction.
-He will not have us bow to rich, fashionably dressed people, while despising those in shabby clothes, for in God's eyes we are all poor and naked, beautiful and equal.
-Like Jesus, James is a great egalitarian, urging us to treat others with goodness and respect, regardless of rank.
+James hits out against all servile deference and class distinction.
+He will not have us show special regard to rich, fashionably dressed people, while despising others who are shabbily dressed.
+In the eyes of God we are equallly needy, naked and beautiful.
+Like Jesus, James is staunchly egalitarian, urging goodness and respect for all others, regardless of rank.

-With so much dissension and racism in our world, it's clear that not all are yet willing to believe that "Everyone's the same in the good Lord's sight."
-But as followers of Jesus, we are called not only to believe that maxim, but to act upon it.
+With so much dissension and racism in our world today, it’s clear that not all are yet willing to believe that “Everyone’s the same in the good Lord’s sight.”
+But as followers of Jesus, we are strongly invited not only to believe in that maxim, but to act upon it.